What is Water Ingress?

 How To Treat Water Ingress?

+How can water ingress be treated?
 The most important stage of treating water ingress at your property is identifying where the dampness has originated from.
-Regular checks need to be made to ensure all building defects are stopped early stopping the dampness penetrating its way through into the property.
+Regular checks need to be made to ensure all building defects are stopped early stopping the dampness from penetrating its way through into the property.

 It is important to note that the faster you act on spotting the signs of water ingress the less hassle you will have regarding cost and time in the long term.